HGH and Health Conditions

-Below you will find some of the questions we received in our old forums regarding how HGH may affect certain health conditions and/or situations, along with our response to the respective clients.
+Below you will find some of the questions we've received regarding how HGH may affect certain health conditions and/or situations, along with my response to the respective clients.

 HGH For Arthritis, Osteoporosis, and Back Problems